bootstrapworld/curriculum/lessons/Data-Science/CODAP/dot-plots-bar-charts/langs/en-us/slides.md

 Let's share!

 * What did you discover?
 * When did the `configuration` menu appear?
+(That's the one that looks like a stacked bar chart.)
 * When did the `measure` menu appear?
+(That's the one that looks like a ruler.)

 <!--
-- The configuration menu appears when there is another possible configuration of the data - for instance, when dots can be fused into bars - we see this menu.
+- The configuration menu appears when there is another possible configuration of the data.
+For instance, when dots can be fused into bars - we see this menu.
 - The measure menu appears when there is an opportunity to change what is shown *along with the points* (that is, on the same display as a dot plot or scatterplot) - for instance, connecting lines or calculating the count.
 Histograms and boxplots appear alongside an existing display, so they appear are on the `measure` menu._
 -->